Surveillance camera on a pole, blue sky.

 Ignore the garbage characters… Just keep clicking the [OK] button.
 The recorder will eventually allow access.

-Once into the recorders menu system, Main Menu / Maintenance / Default / Factory Default the recorder.
+Once into the recorders' menu system, go to Main Menu / Maintenance / / Factory of the recorder.

-A Factory default of the unit will resolve this problem.
+A factory of the unit will resolve this problem.

 10Mbps

-Guarding Vision requires consistant access to DNS server(s).
+Guarding Vision requires consistent access to DNS server(s).

 Recommend adjusting the recorders network settings to include the following DNS servers…